 Prepare for the next phase of patient care with the Physician Assistant Studies Hybrid Program from Pitt.
-Qualified applicants must hold a bachelor's degree from an accredited institution.
-They should have an overall GPA of 3.0 (based on 4.0) in all college-level coursework and a minimum GPA of 3.0 (based on 4.0) in the prerequisite science courses designated with an asterisk (*).
+Qualified applicants must hold a bachelor’s degree from an accredited institution.
+They should have a “Cumulative Undergraduate” GPA of 3.0 (based on 4.0) in all undergraduate- and post-baccaleureate-level coursework and a minimum GPA of 3.0 (based on 4.0) in the prerequisite science courses designated below with an asterisk (*).
 See the Centralized Application Service for Physician Assistants (CASPA) site for definitions of these GPAs.
 Exceptions may be made for candidates who present compelling evidence of success in graduate coursework, including successful completion of a graduate-level program.
-All admissions requirements must be completed by May 31, 2022 to start classes in the Fall 2022 term of the PAS-Hybrid program.
+All admissions requirements must be completed by August 31, 2022 to start classes in the spring 2023 term of the PAS-Hybrid program.

 For questions about whether your specific courses satisfy our prerequisite requirements, please review this detailed prerequisite rubric.
 If you still have questions after reviewing the prerequisite rubric, please contact your enrollment advisor at PittPAHybrid@shrs.pitt.edu for additional information.
 Please note that the GRE General Test is not required for admission to the program.

 Individuals from Health Professions Shortage Areas, Underrepresented Minorities in Medicine, and other minoritized communities are encouraged to apply.
 We welcome applicants of all abilities/disabilities, religions, marital statuses, familial statuses, sexes, ages, sexual orientations, veteran statuses, national origins, all ethnic and racial backgrounds, genetic information, and gender identities and expressions.